genuinetools/reg/server/README.md

-   --password value, -p value  password for the registry --registry value, -r value  URL to the private registry (ex. r.j3ss.co) --insecure, -k              do not verify tls certificates of registry --port value                port for server to run on (default: "8080") --cert value                path to ssl cert
+   --password value, -p value  password for the registry --registry value, -r value  URL to the private registry (ex. r.j3ss.co) --insecure, -k              do not verify tls certificates of registry --once, -o                  generate an output once and then exit --port value                port for server to run on (default: "8080") --cert value                path to ssl cert
-   --key value                 path to ssl key --interval value            interval to generate new index.html's at (default: "1h") --clair value               url to clair instance --help, -h                  show help
+   --key value                 path to ssl key --interval value            interval to generate new index.html's at (default: "1h") --clair value               url to clair instance --skip-ping                 skip pinging the registry while establishing connection --timeout value             timeout for HTTP requests (default: "1m") --help, -h                  show help
    --version, -v               print the version
 ```